-Remuneration strategy objectives and approach Align executive remuneration to company performance and deliver results to shareholders.
-Attract and retain executive talent in a highly competitive global market.
-Short and long-term incentive components of remuneration (STI and LTI) are "at risk" based on business performance and return to shareholders.
-In 2014-15, we introduced a common financial gateway for the STI requiring a minimum global group EBITDA performance before any incentives can be earned.
-The program continues to focus on financial performance with STI based primarily on EBITDA, and for some KMP, a smaller portion based on Inventory Turn/Working Capital and/or Functional Achievement metrics.
-LTI remains measured against relative Total Shareholder Return (relative TSR) and Earnings Per Share (EPS) with three year testing and vesting.
-Reward competitively in the global markets in which the Group operates, which include Asia Pacific, the Americas and Europe.
-Offer remuneration that balances fixed and variable ("at risk") short and long-term incentives.
+Remuneration strategy objectives and approach

+Align executive remuneration to company performance and deliver results to shareholders.

+- Short and long-term incentive components of remuneration (STI and LTI) are "at risk" based on business performance and return to shareholders. - In 2014-15, we introduced a common financial gateway for the STI requiring a minimum global group EBITDA performance before any incentives can be earned.
+The program continues to focus on financial performance with STI based primarily on EBITDA, and for some KMP, a smaller portion based on Inventory Turn/Working Capital and/or Functional Achievement metrics. - LTI remains measured against relative Total Shareholder Return (relative TSR) and Earnings Per Share (EPS) with three year testing and vesting.